The main page content begins here.

 Entry Requirements

-Ideally, we are looking for significant knowledge of each of the following physics topics at advanced or intermediate undergraduate level:
+We are looking for significant knowledge of the following physics topics at advanced or intermediate undergraduate level:

 • Classical/Lagrangian Dynamics (also known as Analytical Dynamics)